 Persons seeking admission to this program must meet the general requirements for admission with the following exceptions:

-2. The applicant’s undergraduate grade point average and GMAT scores must equal or exceed the minimum standards.
+2. Applicants not meeting the criteria in #1 and who want to be admitted directly into the MSA program, must take the GMAT.
+The applicant’s undergraduate grade point average and GMAT scores must equal or exceed the minimum standards.
 Applicants must meet at least one of the following standards:

 3. Applicants with an undergraduate degree in accounting must have earned a minimum 3.0 cumulative GPA in all undergraduate accounting courses taken.

-4. Applicants without an undergraduate degree in accounting are required to maintain a minimum cumulative 3.0 in all undergraduate accounting courses taken before and after acceptance into the program.
+5. Applicants without an undergraduate degree in accounting from an accredited domestic university are required to maintain a minimum cumulative GPA of 3.0 in all undergraduate accounting courses taken before and after acceptance into the program

 All applications will be reviewed on the basis of the profile material required and submitted for admission consideration.
 Each required document contributes to the overall profile of the candidate for admission.
 Qualified applicants for graduate study must provide evidence of good standing at the college or university from which they earned their undergraduate degree.
 The requirements outlined above represent the minimum criteria that applicants must meet to be considered for admission into the MS in accounting program.
 The final decision regarding admittance into the program will be made by the MSA program committee.
 Meeting with the minimum admittance requirements does not guarantee an applicant's admittance into the program.